Create your AI that knows when to say "I don't know." Try it on your data →

 Can a website AI assistant answer questions about chart or graph results?

 Yes.
-You can get accurate chart or graph Q&A when the assistant receives the underlying data as structured inputs such as JSON, CSV, or dashboard API fields.
+You can get accurate chart or graph Qu0026amp;A when the assistant receives the underlying data as structured inputs such as JSON, CSV, or dashboard API fields.
 If you only pass a chart image, you need a vision-capable model, and reliability is lower for small labels or dense plots.
-When comparing tools like Intercom Fin or Zendesk AI, confirm three things: it can read your analytics source directly, each answer cites the metric name and date range, and it handles follow-up questions such as month-over-month change without prompt rewrites.
-For website deployment, verify exactly how data is sent from your app to chat, then ask for copy-paste integration steps so chart context is always attached, including authenticated user attributes where policy allows.
-In product benchmark data, structured-data setups produced about 30 to 50 percent fewer numeric mistakes than image-only chart reading.
+Confirm three things before launch: the assistant can read your analytics source directly, each answer cites the metric name and date range, and follow-up questions such as month-over-month change keep the same chart context.